chenxiaoying/scriptie/README.md

 which can be run with: python3 personality.py

 'whole_data.pickle' is the file of the dictionary with all status updates from users.

+'thesis-IK.tex' is the tex file for scriptie 'structure.tex' is the tex file for structure from nestor 'bibliography.bib' is the bib file for bibliography 'thesis-chen.pdf' is the pdf file of scriptie